Codefend/core/README.md

   obfuscationOptions: {
     prefix: "Ox", // the prefix of each variable, make sure its a valid character to start with a variable ( e.g do not start with "-"" or a number)
-    predefinedWords: [], // words that you want to obfuscate them in a static way
+    predefinedWords: [], // words that you want to obfuscate them in a static way (determined output)
+                         // {"originalWord":"l_secretVar" , "targetWord": "123456"}

     ignoredWords: ["node_modules"], // words that you wish not to obfuscate them and they unfortunately match the regex :)
     regexList: [
       {